 Take a Tour of the Wildlife Animal Centre on the Spicers Hidden Vale Property

-After lunch, organise a tour of their wildlife centre, which is walking distance from the restaurant.
+After lunch, organise a tour of their wildlife centre, which is within walking distance from the restaurant.

 Here you will learn about what researchers are doing to protect the animals of the area.